Fire Safety Introduction

 Understanding simple rules can help us to do the right thing when we are faced with a Fire Emergency.

-Ensuring Fire safety means understanding the set of practices which are intended to reduce the exposure to the risk of Fire under any circumstances.
+Ensuring Fire safety means understanding the set of practices that are intended to reduce the exposure to the risk of Fire under any circumstances.

-Fire safety measures include all activities and behaviours which are intended to prevent the possibility of an uncontrolled fire.
+Fire safety measures include all activities and behaviours that are intended to prevent the possibility of an uncontrolled fire.

 Threats to fire safety are commonly referred to as fire hazards.
 A fire hazard may include a situation that increases the likelihood of a fire or may impede escape in the event a fire occurs.